 You're now ready to begin listening to and working with sound.
 For more information on working with sound, see the "Sound" topic of Macintosh Guide, available in the Guide (2) menu.

 Connecting and positioning a microphone

-With appropriate software, you can use the Apple PlainTalk Microphone that comes with some Macintosh computers (or a compatible line-level microphone) to give spoken commands to your Macintosh and to record your voice or other sounds.
+With appropriate software, you can use the Apple PlainTalk Microphone that comes with some Macintosh computers (or a compatible line-level microphone) to record your voice or other sounds.

 Apple PlainTalk Microphone